ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # Protocol Operation

-## Client Generating Request
+## Client Generating Request {#client-request}

 When generating a DNS query, the client includes the Extended DNS Error option Section 2 of {{!RFC8914}} in the OPT pseudo-RR {{!RFC6891}} to elicit the Extended DNS Error option in the DNS response.

-## Server Generating Response
+## Server Generating Response {#server-response}

-When the DNS server filters its DNS response to an A or AAAA record query, the DNS response MAY contain an empty answer, NXDOMAIN, or a forged A or AAAA response, as desired by the DNS server.
-In addition, if the query contained the OPT pseudo-RR the DNS server MAY return more detail in the EXTRA-TEXT field as described in {{client-processing}}.
+When the DNS server filters its DNS response to an A or AAAA record query, the DNS response MAY contain an empty answer, NXDOMAIN, or (less ideally) forged A or AAAA response, as desired by the DNS server.
+In addition, if the query contained the OPT pseudo-RR the DNS server MAY return more detail in the EXTRA-TEXT field as described in
+{{client-processing}}.

 Servers may decide to return small TTL values in filtered DNS responses (e.g., 2 seconds) to handle domain category and reputation updates.

+Because the DNS client signals its EDE support ({{client-request}}) and because EDE support is signaled via a non-cached OPT resource record (Section 6.2.1 of {{?RFC6891}}, the EDE-aware DNS server can tailor its filtered response to be most appropriate to that client's EDE support.
+If EDE support is signaled in the query, it is RECOMMENDED the server not to return the "Forged Answer" extended error code because the client can take advantage of EDE's more sophisticated error reporting.
+Continuing to send "Forged Answer" even to an EDE-supporting client will cause the persistence of the drawbacks described in {{existing-techniques}}.

 ## Client Processing Response {#client-processing}